dkoutzia/Digital_image_processing/project1/README.md

-**Digital Image Processing – RAW to RGB Conversion**
+# Digital Image Processing – RAW to RGB Conversion

-This repository contains the implementation of the first assignment for the course Digital Image Processing at Aristotle University of Thessaloniki.
-The project focuses on converting RAW .DNG images captured from Bayer-pattern RGB sensors into standard RGB images through a complete image processing pipeline.
+This repository contains the implementation of the first assignment for the Digital Image Processing course.
+The project focuses on converting RAW `.DNG` images captured from Bayer-pattern RGB sensors into standard RGB images through a complete image processing pipeline.

-**Project Overview**
+## Project Overview

 Modern digital cameras store sensor measurements in RAW format, where each pixel records only one color channel (R, G, or B) according to a Bayer filter arrangement.

-The goal of this project is to reconstruct a full RGB image from these RAW sensor measurements by implementing the core stages of the RAW development pipeline:
+The goal of this project is to reconstruct a full RGB image from RAW sensor measurements by implementing the core stages of the RAW image development pipeline.

+The implemented pipeline includes:
-Reading and preprocessing .DNG RAW files
+- Reading and preprocessing RAW `.DNG` images
-White balance correction
+- White balance correction
-Bayer demosaicing / interpolation
+- Bayer demosaicing and interpolation
-Camera-to-XYZ color space conversion
+- Camera-to-XYZ color space conversion
-XYZ-to-sRGB conversion and gamma correction
+- XYZ-to-sRGB conversion
+- Gamma correction

-The implementation is written entirely in MATLAB without relying on built-in interpolation utilities.
+The implementation was developed entirely in MATLAB without relying on built-in interpolation utilities.

-**Implemented Functions**

-readdng.m
+---

+## Implemented Components

+### RAW Image Reading

-Reads a .DNG image and extracts:
+The function `readdng.m` reads a `.DNG` image and extracts:

-RAW sensor measurements
+- RAW sensor measurements
-White balance coefficients
+- White balance coefficients
-Camera color transformation matrix (XYZ2Cam)
+- Camera color transformation matrix (`XYZ2Cam`)

-The function also:
+The preprocessing stage also:

-crops the useful sensor region, normalizes pixel intensities, maps black level → 0, maps white level → 1, clips out-of-range values.

-dng2rgb.m
+- Crops the useful sensor region
+- Normalizes pixel intensities
+- Maps black level values to `0`
+- Maps white level values to `1`
+- Clips out-of-range values

+---

+### RAW to RGB Conversion

-Converts the RAW Bayer image into RGB.
+The function `dng2rgb.m` converts the RAW Bayer image into RGB format.

-Supported features:

-Bayer patterns:
+Supported Bayer patterns:
-BGGR
+- BGGR
-GBRG
+- GBRG
-GRBG
+- GRBG
-RGGB
+- RGGB

-Interpolation methods:
-nearest neighbor
-bilinear interpolation
+Implemented interpolation methods:
+- Nearest Neighbor
+- Bilinear Interpolation

 The function produces:

-Camera color space image
+- Camera color space image
-XYZ image
+- XYZ image
-Linear RGB image
+- Linear RGB image
-Final sRGB image
+- Final sRGB image

-It also applies:
+The processing pipeline also applies:

-white balance correction,
-color space transformations,
-gamma correction.

-**Demo**
+- White balance correction
+- Color space transformations
+- Gamma correction

+---

+## Demonstration

-The script demo.m demonstrates the full pipeline using the provided RAW image:
+The script `demo.m` demonstrates the complete RAW-to-RGB reconstruction pipeline by:

-loads the .DNG,
+- Loading a RAW `.DNG` image
-reconstructs the RGB image,
+- Reconstructing the RGB image
-visualizes outputs,
+- Visualizing intermediate and final outputs
-generates histograms for each color channel.
+- Generating histograms for each color channel

-**Topics Covered**
-RAW image processing
-Bayer sensor interpolation
+---

+## Technologies Used

+- MATLAB
+- LibTIFF Interface for MATLAB
+- RAW/DNG Image Processing

+---

+## Topics Covered

+- RAW Image Processing
+- Bayer Sensor Interpolation
-Demosaicing
+- Demosaicing
-White balance
+- White Balance
-Color science
+- Color Science
-XYZ and sRGB color spaces
+- XYZ and sRGB Color Spaces
-Image normalization
+- Image Normalization
-Histogram analysis
+- Histogram Analysis

-**Technologies**
-MATLAB
-LibTIFF interface for MATLAB
-RAW/DNG image processing
+---

+## Notes

+This project focuses on implementing the fundamental stages of a digital camera RAW image processing pipeline and demonstrates the conversion of Bayer-pattern sensor data into visually correct RGB images.